1914 : Failed Watchtower Prophecy

-The ability of the Watchtower to accurately foretell the meaning of 1914 is a great source of faith for Jehovah's Witnesses, unaware of what the Watchtower said prior to 1914, as nothing that Russell said about 1914 came to pass.
-2nd October 1914 was to be the final of many dates for Russell, the conclusion of matters.
+The ability of the Watchtower to accurately foretell the meaning of 1914 is a great source of faith for Jehovah's Witnesses, unaware of what Watchtower said prior to 1914.
+Nothing Russell said about 1914 came to pass.
+For Russell and early Watchtower followers, the 2nd of October 1914 was expected to be the the conclusion of this system of things.